Kiranreddygali/Kiranreddygali/README.md

 ## 🧠 Ongoing Learning

 - Completed 50+ courses on LinkedIn Learning across:
 - Cognitive AI and automation
 - Emotional intelligence and team dynamics
 - Strategic communication and conflict resolution
 - Organizational culture and employee empowerment

-These certifications span technology, leadership, operations, and culture—equipping me to lead transformation in cross-functional and multi-geography environments.
+These certifications span technology, leadership, operations, and culture, equipping me to lead transformation in cross-functional and multi-geography environments.

 ## 📌 Repository Purpose